 Tolan Shaw, best known as a member of the New Archaic, crafts songs based on travel and life experiences.
+He earned a bachelor's degree (a double major: international relations and Spanish) at USD in 2011, later becoming engaged to his fellow grad Sarah Vahalla,

 The New Archaic won Best New Artist at the 2009 San Diego Music Awards, and were nominated in 2012 for Best Alternative Album, for their debut full-length Movers and Fakers.
 The band has opened for acts such as Switchfoot, Dashboard Confessional, and Third Eye Blind, though not all gigs go swimmingly.